5 Ways To Care For Over-Washed Hands

-- Aveda Hand Relief: The botanical-infused formula feels rich by absorbs instantly for smoother, softer skin.
+- Aveda Hand Relief: The botanical-infused formula feels rich but absorbs instantly for smoother, softer skin.

 - Deborah Lippmann Rich Girl Hand Cream: In addition to enjoying the skin-smoothing benefits of shea butter, avocado, and jojoba oil, this lightweight formula boasts a broad-spectrum SPF 25.

-- Fountain of Truth Youth In Hand Cream: The brand's triple emulsion technology allows the cream's emollient-rich blend of shea butter, honey, jojoba, and coconut and macadamia oils to repair the skin barrier without sticky or greasy residue.
+- Fountain of Truth Youth In Hand Cream: The brand's triple emulsion technology allows the cream's emollient-rich blend of shea butter, honey, jojoba, and coconut and macadamia oils to repair the skin barrier without residue.

 - Supergoop Handscreen SPF 40: Sea buckthorn fruit extract, meadowfoam seed oil, and argan oil are just a few of the hydrating ingredients in this fast-absorbing lotion that includes a reef-safe, broad-spectrum SPF 40.